Jeiyoon/Building-Transformer-Based-Natural-Language-Processing-Applications/README.md

 (1) BERT
 - Transformer encoders are stacked in both directions.
 - BERT is pretrained on a large amount of data, and then fine-tuned for downstream tasks.

 - BERT has the advantage of not having to change the model design for each task.
 - Pretrain process consists of "Masking language model" and "Next sentence prediction".
 - "Masked language model" learns by applying a mask randomly in three ways with a 15% probability and matching it
 - Given two sampled sentences, "Next sentence prediction" learns by changing following sentence with a 50% probability, and guessing whether it has changed.

+- However, AE is not without its drawbacks.
+- The biggest problem is that it assumes that the masked tokens are independent of each other.
+- In this case, the dependency between the masking tokens cannot be determined.

+- BERT also has the disadvantage that it is difficult to learn long contexts.

 (2) GPT-n